-To make things even more complicated, and whether we like it or not, complex legacy systems still play an important role in many businesses, meaning that new, more agile and efficient digital technologies, such virtualisation and the cloud, need to work effectively with them.
+To make things even more complicated, and whether we like it or not, complex legacy systems still play an important role in many businesses.
+This means that new, more agile and efficient digital technologies such as virtualisation and the cloud, need to work effectively with them.

-Take this sobering statistic: some 80 percent of organisations’ IT budgets are spent just keeping the ‘lights running’ in the data-centre, but that their overall budgets have remained constrained despite their data volumes go through the roof – and that’s in 2018!
+Take this sobering statistic: Some 80% of organisations’ IT budgets are spent just keeping the ‘lights running’ in the datacentre, but their overall budgets have remained constrained despite their data volumes go through the roof – and that’s in 2018!

 Things shouldn’t be this way – not in 2018.
-Clearly companies need to manage things better and that starts with two steps:
+Clearly, organisations need to manage things better, beginning with these two steps:

-- Virtualise your IT environment and reduce the amount of physical gear you’re managing
+- Organisations need to virtualise their IT environment and reduce the amount of physical hardware being managed, and

-Nor do they need dedicated areas, or siloed skill sets looking after one little piece of technology.
-Instead, HCI greatly reduces the time, costs and risk of running workloads, freeing up IT professionals to work on more proactive and useful tasks.
+This means that they also don’t require dedicated areas or siloed skillsets to look after one piece of technology.
+Instead, HCI greatly reduces the time, costs and risk of running workloads, which frees up IT professionals to work on more proactive and useful tasks.

-As with most digital technologies being designed for business, Hyper Converged Infrastructure (HCI) is not a one-size fits all technology.
-In fact, it may not even be suitable for some companies at all.
+As with most digital technologies being designed for business, Hyperconverged Infrastructure (HCI) is not a one-size-fits-all technology.
+In fact, it may not even be suitable for some organisations at all.

-It’s important therefore to have close, consultative relationship with your technology provider to figure out the best approach for your organisation.
-Both parties need to have a clear idea of the business and customer drivers, and to map those carefully with what different HCI configurations are capable of delivering.
+It’s important therefore to have a close, consultative relationship with your technology provider to determine the best approach for your organisation.
+Both parties need to have a clear idea of the business and customer drivers and to map those carefully with what different HCI configurations are capable of delivering.

-One of the world’s biggest Financial Services companies will save itself $100 million over the next five year after completing an HCI deployment that halved its global data centres from six to three.
-One of the data centres had a full 34 racks of tin, which the firm was able to cut down to three, again thanks to HCI.
+One of the world’s biggest Financial Services companies will save itself $100 million over the next five year after completing an HCI deployment that halved its global data centres from six to three, with one of their data centres having a full 34 racks of tin reduced to 3, thanks to HCI.

-Collecting, storing, managing and securing large volumes of data in different IT environments, be they on-premise and legacy, virtualised or in the cloud, has emerged as a key challenge, not only for big organisations, but any company trying to do business today.
+Collecting, storing, managing and securing large volumes of data in different IT environments, be they on-premise and legacy, virtualised or in the cloud, has emerged as a key challenge, not only for large organisations but any company trying to do business today.

-Compliance is now a bigger issue for all companies right across the board and this situation exposes key limitations of traditional business systems: their inherent inflexibility means that they typically dictate to users when and how things like data backups occur.
+Compliance is now a bigger issue for all companies right across the board, and this situation exposes some key limitations of traditional business systems.
+The inherent inflexibility of these systems means that they typically dictate to users when and how things like data backups occur.

-This is no longer good enough, because organisations need much greater control over today’s more dynamic digital environments, and HCI can hand power back to the user; allowing them to manage things like data protection, outages, back-up and DR, as well as data sovereignty (where data is held).
+This is no longer good enough because organisations need much greater control over today’s more dynamic digital environments, and HCI can hand power back to the user – allowing them to manage things like data protection, outages, backup and disaster recovery, as well as data sovereignty (where data is held).